qiboteam/qibo/doc/source/api-reference/qibo.rst

 States
 ------

-Qibo circuits return :class:`qibo.states.CircuitResult` objects when executed.
+Qibo circuits return :class:`qibo.measurements.CircuitResult` objects when executed.
 By default, Qibo works as a wave function simulator in the sense that propagates the state vector through the circuit applying the corresponding gates.
-In this default usage the result of a circuit execution is the full final state vector which can be accessed via :meth:`qibo.states.CircuitResult.state`.
+In this default usage the result of a circuit execution is the full final state vector which can be accessed via :meth:`qibo.measurements.CircuitResult.state`.
 However, for specific applications it is useful to have measurement samples from the final wave function, instead of its full vector form.
-To that end, :class:`qibo.states.CircuitResult` provides the :meth:`qibo.states.CircuitResult.samples` and :meth:`qibo.states.CircuitResult.frequencies` methods.
+To that end, :class:`qibo.measurements.CircuitResult` provides the :meth:`qibo.measurements.CircuitResult.samples` and :meth:`qibo.measurements.CircuitResult.frequencies` methods.

 The state vector (or density matrix) is saved in memory as a tensor supported by the currently active backend (see :ref:`Backends <Backends>` for more information).
-A copy of the state can be created using :meth:`qibo.states.CircuitResult.copy`.
+A copy of the state can be created using :meth:`qibo.measurements.CircuitResult.copy`.
 The new state will point to the same tensor in memory as the original one unless the ``deep=True`` option was used during the ``copy`` call.
 Note that the qibojit backend performs in-place updates